Dr. Kristina Groce Brown

 Associate Professor of PsychologyDownload vCard

-Dr. Kristina Brown is a Nationally Certified School Psychologist who joined the GGC faculty as a part-time member in the fall of 2010 and a full-time faculty in the spring of 2011.
-She earned her bachelors degree in Psychology from Furman University in 2001 and her masters in Psychology from Wake Forest University in 2003.
-After working in a private psychology practice for a year, she enrolled in the doctoral program in School Psychology at NC State University where she earned her Ph.D. in 2009.
+Dr. Kristina Groce Brown is a Nationally Certified School Psychologist who joined the GGC faculty part-time in the fall of 2010 and full-time faculty in the spring of 2011.
+She earned her bachelor’s degree in psychology from Furman University in 2001 and her master’s in psychology from Wake Forest University in 2003.
+After working in a private psychology practice for a year, she enrolled in the doctoral program in school psychology at NC State University where she earned her Ph.D. in 2009.
 As part of her doctoral training, she completed a residency in professional psychology with the Virginia Beach City Public Schools in Virginia Beach, Va. during the 2008-2009 academic year.

-Before joining the GGC faculty, Brown worked as the school psychologist for several rural school districts in southeastern Arkansas.
-Her research interests include the development of early academic skills and the accuracy of teachers' perceptions of students' performance.
-She also has ongoing collaborations with her husband, Dr. Ben Brown, regarding memory in special populations.
+Before joining the GGC faculty, Brown was the school psychologist for several rural school districts in southeastern Arkansas.
+Her research interests include the development of early academic skills in children and the multiple predictors of academic outcomes in college students.

 - Doctorate – psychology (school psychology) – NC State University